ursi/flake-utils/README.md

 - Does it have a `defaultPackage`?
 - Does it have `packages`?
 - Does it have `legacyPackages`?
-- Is it a functor that takes a `system` argument?
-And do all of the other arguments it takes (other than `pkgs`) have defaults?
+- Is it a functor that takes some combination of `lib`, `pkgs`, and `system` arguments?
+And do all of the other arguments it takes (if any) have defaults?

-If any of these are true, `system` is applied appropriately (and potentially `pkgs` in the case of a functor) and the result is passed to the function which was passed as the second argument to `make-flake`.
+If any of these are true, `system` is applied appropriately (and potentially `lib` or `pkgs` in the case of a functor) and the result is passed to the function which was passed as the second argument to `make-flake`.
 For an input that is being used for `packages`/`legacyPackages`, the attribute set passed to the function will be the set of packages, not a set with a `packages`/`legacyPackages` attribute.

 ### Example